eliabruni/eliabruni.github.io/index.md

 led by [Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/), [ILLC](http://www.illc.uva.nl/),
 University of Amsterdam.

-I obtained my PhD at the Language, Interaction and Computation Lab at the University of Trento.
+I obtained my PhD at the [Language, Interaction and Computation Lab (CLIC)](http://clic.cimec.unitn.it/) at the University of Trento.
 My research is in the areas of natural language processing, computer vision and machine learning.
 In the past, I extracted distributional semantic models from pictures and merged them with traditional text-based semantic representations.